cyclus/cyclus.github.com/source/cep/cep18.rst

 markets in some arbitrary manner.
 Second, and perhaps lowest of these reasons, is that the Transaction class is ambiguous with respect to proposed offers, requests, and matched offers and requests.
-This ambiguity can be addressed during a refactor to provide clairty to future developers.
+This ambiguity can be addressed during a refactor to provide clarity to future developers.
 Third, there is no defined structure to the market-facility interaction.
 This interaction is the core purpose of Cyclus' Dynamic Resource Exchange concern, but users and developers are required to define their own interactions (e.g., sending offers during the tick phase).
-The original conception of the tick-tock paradigm was to define a notion of time before the resource exchange (i.e., a pre-step) and after the resource exchange (i.e., a post-step).
-The current implementation includes the resource exchange conern during both of these phases, complicating the process and mixing concerns.
+The original conception of the tick-tock paradigm was to define a notion of time before the resource exchange (i.e., a pare-step) and after the resource exchange (i.e., a post-step).
+The current implementation includes the resource exchange concern during both of these phases, complicating the process and mixing concerns.
 Finally, there is no response mechanism for facilities to delineate between resources of a given commodity.
 The current implementation places this concern upon the market's resolution algorithm,